Measuring Partner Success

 For example, historically there has existed a level of coziness between the channel account manager and partner.
 Indeed, the partner business model reflects that people like to work with people they like.
 But it is important to look beyond the ‘happiness’ of the partner.
 This is because while meeting for drinks, dinner or a round of golf might be great for relationship building, the metrics by which they should be measuring partner success often fall by the wayside.

-In reality, vendors need to employ the processes that have been applied to inside sales for years.
+In reality, vendors need to employ the processes that inside sales have been employing for years.
 They need to make everybody accountable and jointly establish metrics for success that can drive better business behaviours.
 So, what could those business metrics be?

 – Quantity of new leads?